Finley-Klee/Mock-Company-Project/README.md

 <br />

 <h3>👥 Staff</h3>
+<b>Co-Owners and Founders</b>

-<b>Co-Owners and Founders</b>: River Freeman and TR Smith - responsible for overall company vision and designing seasonal clothing collections
+River Freeman and TR Smith - responsible for overall company vision and designing seasonal clothing collections

 <b>Deapartment heads</b>:

-Brian Richards - Head of II: responsible for creating and maintaining the company's e-commerce website and other digital assets
+Brian Richards - Head of IT: responsible for creating and maintaining the company's e-commerce website and other digital assets

 Danielle Newton - Head of Production: responsible for overseeing the creation of product